 Woodburning pens are delicate items that need proper cleaning before they stop working.
-There are multiple items used to clean the pen: such as brushes, tea strainers, and vinegar.
-Gather your cleaning tools so that you will not get disturbed once you start cleaning.
+Multiple items are used to clean the pen: brushes, tea strainers, and vinegar.
+Gather your cleaning tools so you will not get disturbed once you start cleaning.

 How to clean the tips